-“To offer an alternative choice for resolving conflict and disputes in order to affect their peaceful, efficient and enduring resolution; and to provide training programs that inspire participants toward a more consciously civil society.”
+“To offer an alternative choice for resolving conflict and disputes in order to affect their peaceful, efficient and enduring resolution; and to provide training programs that inspire participants to live happier lives, and that encourage a more consciously civil society.”

 Conflict and disputes are a natural part of our lives.
 They happen because there are differences between us; our background, experiences and communications styles to name only a few.

 DRS associates are Kansas Supreme Court approved mediators with a history of successfully negotiating hundreds of agreements in both private and court referred cases.
 We are mediators not attorneys; trained to resolve conflict.